Ural Automotive Plant: Early history

 Since June 1992 production of 6 t truck Ural-4322 (6×6) started with a new more contemporary cabin.
 It was equipped with the Ural-744 air cooled V8 engine with an output of 234 HP, diesel Kustanay (KDZ), a manufacturer of Deutz engines under license.

 A fire occurred in the spring of 1993 at the KamAZ engine plant that seriously disrupted production.
 As a result, the company had to look for engine suppliers.

 UralAZ was traditionally oriented only to Russian companies, but began a collaboration with the Italian manufacturer Iveco in 1992 (see "Iveco-UralAZ collaboration").
 The first result of this joint venture model was presented in May of that year, which was the UralAZ-330-18t Iveco 30ANW (6×6) with a 306 HP, air-cooled diesel engine and its Iveco chassis being imported.

-The creation of the JV-UralAZ IVECO in 1994 allowed the small series production of the range of previously imported heavy trucks.
-The production of advanced IVECO cabins began in 1997.
+The creation of the UralAZ Iveco joint venture in 1994 allowed the small series production of the range of previously imported heavy trucks.
+The production of advanced Iveco cabins began in 1997.

 UralAZ, like all Russian manufacturers, traditionally maintains a wide range of military permanent all-wheel drive off-road vehicles.
 Besides the military versions of Ural-43206 trucks (4×4) and Ural-4320-31 (6×6), UralAZ continuous production of 9 t trucks Ural-5323 (8×8).

 Since 1997, military vehicles also provide the basis for civilian versions – universal frame of 15 t Ural-53236 for the installation of special equipment.
-The truck Ural-5323-22 (8×8) has cabins and advanced IVECO IVECO engine with two berths.
+The truck Ural-5323-22 (8×8) has cabins and advanced Iveco engine with two berths.

 That same year the Ural-6301 chassis (6×6) with the same cabin was presented with a payload of 10 t.
 As desired by the buyer, it is possible to install a V6 diesel engine Deutz liquid cooled with a capacity of 272 HP.

 Currently, the future of UralAZ is closely related to the creation of new models.
 UralAZ has a production capacity of 30,000 trucks.
 Dependent of the evolution of the Russian market, production was reduced to 7,000, then to 5,400.
 In 1998, UralAZ sold only 2,489 chassis and the factory filed for bankruptcy.